integr8ly/integreatly-operator/test-cases/tests/walkthroughs/g15-verify-soluton-explorer-customer-settings-backup.md

 When logged into solution explorer as a customer-admin

-1. Select ? in the top right hand corner to check the Solution Explorer version.
-It should be 2.26.1.
+1. Select ? in the top right hand corner to check the Solution Explorer version and confirm that it matches the version obtained via CLI: oc get rhmi rhmi -n redhat-rhmi-operator -o json | jq -r '.status.stages."solution-explorer".products."solution-explorer".version'
 2. Select the settings cog in the top right hand corner, it should be active.
 3. From the backup drop down menu select a time to do the backup.